 - Roll out your dough – either use 20 cm round tins or a large pizza tray.

-- Spread the onion mixture evenly over your dough and decorate with the anchovies and black olives in the traditional lattice design used along the Mediterranean coast both in Italy and France.
+- Spread the onion mixture evenly over your dough and decorate with the anchovies and black olives in the traditional lattice design used along the Mediterranean coast in both Italy and France.